A relaxed little Pacific paradise, with jungle bungalows and beach-facing rooms, and a welcoming restaurant and bar”

-- The restaurant and bar serve Costa Rican-inspired meals and cheap cocktails
+- The restaurant and bar serve delicious Pacific Rim-inspired meals and a good range of cocktails and smoothies

-- As with all natural resorts, you're likely to find wildlife in unexpected places
+- You're likely to find wildlife in unexpected places

 Best time to go